 Barbara Jane Reyes’s Poeta en San Francisco (Tinfish Press) is a linguistic tour de force, incorporating English, Spanish, and Tagalog in a book-length poem at once lush and experimentally rigorous.
 From the vantage of San Francisco, Reyes looks outward to… ...Read more

 ARKIPELAGO PUBLISHING is proud to announce the release of Gravities of Center by Barbara Jane Reyes.
-Contained in this collection are poems and prose pieces which exhibit Barbara’s oftentimes eclectic style / sensibilities and willingness to experiment with form and… ...Read more
+Contained in this collection are poems and prose pieces which exhibit Barbara’s oftentimes eclectic style / sensibilities and willingness to experiment with form and language.… ...Read more

 Aztlan Libre Press, an independent Xican@ press based out of San Antonio, Texas, announces the release of our fourth publication, For the City that Nearly Broke Me, by Barbara Jane Reyes.
-(Scroll down for PRESS PACKET).
-Barbara Jane Reyes was born… ...Read more
+For the City that Nearly Broke Me is the inaugural… ...Read more

 Cherry (Portable Press at Yo-Yo Labs, 2008) Accessories To be read while listening to Cyndi Lauper and Puffy AmiYumi sing “Girls Just Want to Have Fun.”
-“When the shots ring out, dash for the biggest guns and hug them.” —… ...Read more
+“When the shots ring out, dash for the biggest guns and hug them.” — Linh… ...Read more

 Easter Sunday (Ypolita Press, 2008) Read Eileen Tabios’s review at Galatea Resurrects #14 here.
-Requite fingers, scratched, earth, honey, moon, recoil, lapse, phases, understanding, recurrence, eclipses, dream, doors, spells, abandoned, viscera, melody, swishes, steam, bathwater, ailing, echoing, ricochet, porcelain, tiles,… ...Read more
+Requite fingers, scratched, earth, honey, moon, recoil, lapse, phases, understanding, recurrence, eclipses, dream, doors, spells, abandoned, viscera, melody, swishes, steam, bathwater, ailing, echoing, ricochet, porcelain, tiles, telephone,… ...Read more